cpdavis13/CubePets/README.md

 ## Overview

 CubePets is a keychain-sized multiplayer embedded game system built on ESP32 microcontrollers.
 Multiple devices communicate over wired UART and GPIO connections to synchronize game state and player actions in real time.
-The system is designed to support dynamic connection and disconnection in arbitrary configurations, supporting immediate play and flexible network topologies.
+Friends can immediately connect their devices and watch their characters battle across multiple screens.
+The system is designed to support dynamic connection and disconnection in arbitrary configurations, enabling immediate play and flexible network topologies.

 This project explores timing-sensitive embedded design, finite state machines, and reliable synchronization under the hardware, latency, and resource constraints typical of microcontroller-based systems.